 Dumpster Rental Business Overview

-Dumpster rental business is not new, dumpsters are found everywhere- in parking lots and driveways, on the streets, in commercial buildings, and in residential areas.
+The dumpster rental business is not new; dumpsters are found everywhere- in parking lots and driveways, on the streets, in commercial buildings, and residential areas.
 It’s quite a simple idea: The customer pays a set fee for the dumpster for temporary or long-term use.
 They keep it for a set period of time, and then you pick the dumpster and handle the transportation and dumping of the waste.

 Dumpster rental companies rent various sizes of dumpsters to customers, both residential and commercial.
 They deliver the dumpsters to precise locations and collect them after a specific period of time.
-Although most of these companies incorporate waste management solutions, the industry doesn’t incorporate waste disposal’s generated revenue.
+Although most companies incorporate waste management solutions, the industry doesn’t incorporate waste disposal’s generated revenue.

-The target market cuts across anyone with significant needs in relation to garbage disposal.
+The target market cuts across anyone with significant needs for garbage disposal.
 It requires minimal investment in terms of time and resources.
-Apart from dumpster deliveries, and customer phone calls, you don’t have to be available on the working site all the time.
+Apart from dumpster deliveries and customer phone calls, you don’t have to be available on the working site all the time.

 Dumpster Rental Business Industry trends

 The performance of the dumpster rental industry is greatly influenced by consumer spending.
-As economic growth increases, it drives more activities that generate waste products, which is the basis of business for the industry.
+As economic growth increases, it drives more activities that generate waste products, which is the basis of the business.

 The good news is that this industry has registered great performance for the past few years.
 Between 2014 and 2019, it experienced annual growth of 2.3%.
 Talking of 2019 alone, the employment rate was at 4,579, with 262 operating businesses.

 The incorporation of digital services is a new trend in the industry that has really improved customer’s experiences.
-They are able to search dumpster rental firms online, read reviews, compare pricings, and settle for the company that suits their needs.
+They can search dumpster rental firms online, read reviews, compare prices, and settle for the company that suits their needs.